JuliaEvseeva/Test-hugo/content/en/careers/developer.md

 authors:
 tags: Nut
 direction:
   - Some
 category:
   - some_text
 seo:
-  description: 'some description'
+  description: some description here
-  keywords: 'one, two, three'
+  keywords: one, two, three
 ---
 Career content